salvagelabs/mtg-card-accordion/README.md

 # mtg-card-accordion
-Native Javascript MTG accordion using data from mtgjson.com
+Vanilla Javascript MTG accordion using data from mtgjson.com